MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-EdgeSynchronization.md

 ```

 ### -Server
-!!!
-Exchange Server 2010

-The Server parameter specifies the identity of a Hub Transport server on which to run the command when you initiate the task from a remote computer.
-If the Server parameter isn't used, the task runs on the local server.

-!!!
-Exchange Server 2013

-The Server parameter specifies the Exchange server on which you want to run this command.
-You can use any value that uniquely identifies the server.
-For example:

-- Name

-- FQDN

-- Distinguished name (DN)

-- Exchange Legacy DN

-If you don't use the Server parameter, the command is run on the local server.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server where you want to run this command.
 You can use any value that uniquely identifies the server.
 For example:

 - Name